 - Write the beginning and the end of the presentation

-It may be a bit surprise to you but the end and the beginning of the presentation are best written at the very end of the process.
+It may be a bit surprising to you but the end and the beginning of the presentation are best written at the very end of the process.
 You usually have a look at the Executive Summary and distill the most important things from it.
 This will be the backbone of your short introduction and the ending.
 Quite often the beginning and the ending look very similar.
 Repetition builds understanding.
-Make the beginning and the end appealing to the audience as they will be most often read slides.
+Make the beginning and the end appealing to the audience as they will most often read slides.

 - Check for errors, mistakes, and omissions

-The most boring step is the step no 11.
-Here you look for all sorts of errors, mistakes, contradiction that you have created.
-Most presentations are created by more than 1 person so you are bound to have some inconsistence.
+The most boring step is stepping no 11.
+Here you look for all sorts of errors, mistakes, and contradictions that you have created.
+Most presentations are created by more than 1 person so you are bound to have some inconsistency.
 Therefore, before sending the presentation to the customer check it 5-10x before sending.
-The best practice is to use different people for proof reading so you can find the problems.
-Still the customer will most likely be able to spot something that you have missed.
+The best practice is to use different people for proofreading so you can find the problems.
+Still, the customer will most likely be able to spot something that you have missed.
 It is a good practice to at least once print the presentations and go through the printouts.
-Most presentation looked different when printed out and your eye can spot things previously missed 🙂
+Most presentations looked different when printed out and your eye can spot things previously missed 🙂

 That’s in short.
-Below a presentation that has a bit more details you should find interesting.
+Below is a presentation that has a bit more details, which you should find interesting.
 For templates and ready-made slides, examples of presentations from projects check my online course Management Consulting Presentations.

-Below examples of presentation, slide decks from different consulting firms:
+Below are examples of presentations, slide decks from different consulting firms:

 - 25 presentations from McKinsey, Deloitte, KMPG, PwC, BCG.
-Most of them on general trends.
-Gives you a good idea on how those company present data and what standards they use
+Most of them are on general trends.
+Gives you a good idea of how those companies present data and what standards they use

 - 30 presentations from McKinsey – mainly general trends

-- Practical guide how to create management consulting presentation
+- Practical guide on how to create management consulting presentation

 - McKinsey – USPS Future Business Model